GuptaAnna/15418Project/README.md

 ### Running a File

-In order to run the algorithm on a specific board input, we can encode the board input in a file.
+In order to run the A\* algorithm on a specific board input of the puzzle, we can encode the board input in a file.

 The layout of the file must be like: <br />
 ```